Kingdom of Karagwe: Art

 The most famous works of art from the Karagwe kingdom are iron objects.
 Some are utilitarian, while others are thought to be symbolic cows and hammers which were used symbolically to link the king with iron production.

-Royal House
+Dynasty and decline

-Karagwe was ruled by a line of Kings said to have descended from the Bachwezi and Babiito clans.
-The kingdom is said to have been established by Ruhinda, a son of Njunaki, son of Igaba, grandson of Wamalaa.
+A line of Kings who are claimed to have been from the Bachwezi and Babiito clans ruled Karagwe.
+According to legend, Ruhinda—a son of Njunaki, a son of Igaba, and a grandson of Wamalaa—founded the empire.

+King Rumanyika Orugundu I, who ruled from 1855 to 1882, led the Karagwe kingdom to its apex in the 19th century.
+In his honor, the park was previously designated as Rumanyika Orugundu Game Reserve.
+When all old kingdoms were abolished countrywide by Nyerere in favor of African socialism between 1962/1963, the Karagwe Kingdom, which had been founded around 1450, came to an end.